 If you have any immigration questions please contact Mike Dietz, our Immigration Advisor: email@example.com

 If you have any tuition or other monetary questions please contact our Accounting staff: firstname.lastname@example.org

 If you wish to purchase a parking permit for the fall 2016 semester, the permit cost is $165.
 You will need the vehicle license number, make, and model to purchase one.

 You may purchase a semester parking permit in person at the Parking Services office, located at the Public Safety building.

 Parking Services Public Safety building Open: Monday – Friday Hours: 9 a.m. – 4:00 p.m.
 Telephone: 619-594-6671 E-mail: email@example.com

 You may also purchase a parking permit online, but you must have a credit card and a valid San Diego mailing address since the permit will be mailed to you.
-Students who do not yet have a local San Diego mailing address should speak with a Semester at SDSU Advisor for additional mailing instructions.
-You will be able to print a temporary parking permit to use (for 8 days) until your actual permit arrives in the mail.
+Students who do not yet have a local San Diego mailing address should speak with the ALI Front Desk for additional mailing instructions.

 Please click on this link for further instructions: Parking Permit Instructions – Online

 Next, visit this website to purchase a permit: https://aztecs.t2hosted.com/cmn/newuser.aspx